svkucheryavski/iasim-workshop/README.md

 **If you already have Python installed, skip this step!**

-There are many different ways to do this, the simplest and the most straightforward one is to open the Python website ([https://www.python.org/downloads/](https://www.python.org/downloads/)) in a browser and it will offer you downloading the latest version for your system (Windows or Mac).
+There are many different ways to do this, the simplest and the most straightforward one is to open the Python website ([https://www.python.org/downloads/](https://www.python.org/downloads/)) in a browser and it will offer you downloading the latest version for your system (Windows or Mac, if you use Linux you know what to do).
 Just download the installer, run it, and follow the guides on the screen.

 It is important (especially if you install it on Windows) to keep the following options selected.